Yannik-Linn/CB_AutoArbitrage_Stratigies/README.md

 ## FAQs
 - **Q: How often is data updated?**
   - A: The tool is designed to refresh data based on the user's execution of the script.
 Scheduled updates can be set within the script using the `schedule` library.
+- **Q: Why there is an error code 400016 when I run the script?**
+  - A: The means you token for the data source does not exist or has expired.
+Please make sure you have set Firefox as the default explorer and closed Chrome and MS Edge completely.
+- **Q: Why there is an message showing : no available data for year 2024, only year between [2004, 2023] supported. ?**
+  - A: Your chese_calendar has expired, please update it by run:
+     ```
+     pip install -U chinese_calendar
+     ```
+- **Q: Why the interest rate is same and unchanged?**
+  - A: The risk free interest rate is assumed by the **China 10-Year Government Bond Yield**.
+Since the data source in use does not provide this data, you need to update it by hand from, e.g.: https://tradingeconomics.com/china/government-bond-yield.